NUST Students Research

 bricks?

-• How do the mechanical properties (compressive strength, water absorption and freeze-thaw
+• How do the mechanical properties (compressive strength, water absorption and freeze-thaw resistance test) of bio-bricks compared to those of traditional bricks?

 • Determine carbon sequestration capacity of U. rigida under controlled conditions